 THE AMERICAN INSTITUTE OF CHEMICAL ENGINEERS PRIZE is a badge awarded by the School of Chemical Engineering to a junior in chemical engineering for the best scholastic record at the end of the fourth term.

-THE AMERICAN SOCIETY OF TESTING MATERIALS PRIZES, consisting of six one-year memberships in the Society, are awarded to students in the College of Engineering for the highest scholastic average in materials.
+THE AMERICAN SOCIETY OF TESTING MATERIALS PRIZES, consisting of six one-year memberships in the Society, are awarded to three students in mechanical engineering and three students in civil engineering for the highest scholastic average in materials.